How to Thank Your Community and Team

 Believe me, everyone wants to feel appreciated.
 Share the love.

-When someone accomplishes a small task, pitches in to the community you're nurturing, or does something for the first time (e.g. when my associate ran a VLOOKUP for the first time or wrote his first blog post):
+When someone accomplishes a small task, pitches in to the community you're nurturing, or does something for the first time (e.g. when my associate ran VLOOKUP for the first time or wrote his first blog post):

 thank-you-hat.jpg